shpml/fundamentals/03_chapter/08_lesson.md

 ### Null

-Null values are values that your decide have **no value**. *But why would I want to do this?
-Why not use Undefined?* Well, every new variable that has no value is `undefined`, right?
-What if we could use a value that also has **no value** but you can check against?
-Perhaps you need to work with a lot of variables and you want to *know* that even though it is empty, it still matters?
+Null values are values that you decide have **no value**.
+But why would I want to do this?
+Why not use `undefined`?
+As it turns out, we can't - variables in JavaScript are only `undefined` until they've been assigned a variable for the first time. `null` gives us a way to 'reset' the value of a variable to nothing.

+Here's an example.
+Suppose you have an application for keeping track of your things.
+You might have a string called `locationOfKeys` which indicates where your keys are.
+Then, one day, your keys get lost.
+What's the value of `locationOfKeys` now?
+Well, it's 'nothing' - they're lost.
+If `null` didn't exist, we would have to invent a special string value (perhaps `"lost"`) to signify that the keys are missing. `null` gives us a standard way of handling that kind of situation where we can simply say `locationOfKeys = null;`

 That's the purpose of **null**.
 It is designed to represent the *lack of a value*.
 Whenever variables are defined without any value, they are `undefined`.
 This can become tricky to troubleshoot over time and it is a catch-all for *everything without a value*.
 We can **specficy** our variables as `null` to represent there is no data.

 ```javascript
 // we will define a variable with no value, or null
 var playerScore = null;